 He occupies his habitat as a collection of organisms-flora and fauna.
 He is a distinct biological community shaped by the seven terrestrial biomes.
 As such, he wobbles between fulfillment and want.
-The sounds of the savanna are a miniscule musical instrument strapped to his brain.
-He keeps munching his way through the walls of different worlds.
+The sounds of the savanna are a minuscule musical instrument strapped to his brain.
+He keeps munching his way through the walls of different worlds until once he was a rainforest.

-Once he was a desert so small, he was ashamed to die of thirst.
+Then, once, he was a desert so small he was ashamed to die of thirst.

-If it weren't for his biography, Me would cease being Me.
+If it weren't for his biography, We would cease being him.
 He is making every effort to make a name for himself that is significantly different from the name others have made for him.
-Often there is a humming sound around him.
-When someone takes attendance, as people are apt to do, and he hears the words, "Me," he merely acts distracted, shifts uncomfortably, and looks away.
-He never tells anyone he carries a bee in his pocket in case he encounters a hive.
+Often, there is a humming sound around him.
+When someone takes attendance, as people are apt to do, and he hears the words, "We," he merely acts distracted, shifts uncomfortably, and looks away.
+He never tells anyone he carries a bee in our pocket in case he encounters a hive.

-As he was writing his minimalist classic "Less," his poems began to live on the miniscule edge of a piece of paper.
+As he was writing his minimalist classic "Less," his poems began to live on the minuscule edge of a piece of paper.
 And in accordance with his ardor, his poems emphasized punctuation.
-Then to his surprise and consternation, the poems he'd been working on evolved and became "Bless."
+Then, to his surprise and consternation, the poems he'd been working on evolved and became "Bless."
 What ambition rattles inside the skull?
 What dark drivenness?
 As they say, "Lessened are the fakers."
 Oh, this is the ultimate paradox: a maximalist lurks in the tiniest heart.

-One day, Me wants to write something fantastical, inspirational, alchemical.
+One day, We want to write something fantastical, inspirational, alchemical.
 In preparation for that time, he puts his efforts into composing a Bio Note.
 As he begins, he views his Bio Note as a clever little knot.
-Sometimes he thinks of it as a diamond falling down a hole.
+Sometimes, he thinks of it as a diamond falling down a hole.
 He tries not to touch the burn marks around his mouth.
 And then it happens.
 He imagines writing a complicated tiny story called "BIO."
-Shortly afterwards, he hears the crystalline little clinkclink of something hitting bottom.
+Shortly afterward, he hears the crystalline little clinkclink of something hitting bottom.

 He is afraid he doesn't have a lot to say.
 At one time he lived faster than he wrote.
 It was a comfortable place to be.
+He thought of himself as a phenomenologist, but everyone thought he said phrenologist.
 Then, unexpectedly and for no apparent reason, his life slowed up, not to a complete standstill, but rather as if it were obeying the speed limit in a school zone where Zeno is ploddingly taught.
 So now he remains in a rather perplexing situation.
 Appearing one letter-click at a time, his writing, more bewildered than provoked, longingly waits for his life to catch up.
+Still, many people lay their heads in his lap and ask him to caress their lumpy skulls.

 "I can always tell when you are lying," his father said.
 He felt his real life was too boring, except for when he lived among the bees, and possibly except for when he was a magician in a strip club.
 "I can't believe you have no respect for the truth," said his father.
 That's when he started to hum, and began the slow incremental project of his disappearance.
-Mmmmmmm.
-Right next to a pole, under the sick-pink lights with bees flying around him, he stood on the stage of the strip club showing the crowd he had nothing up his sleeves.
+Mmmm-mmmm.
+Right next to a pole, under the sick-pink lights with bees flying around him, he stood on the stage of the strip club, showing the crowd he had nothing up his sleeves.